Watermelon and Cream Ice Pops

 And on that note, I’m off to my freezer to grab another one of these bad boys.
 Breakfast of champions?

-Tools I Love & Use To Make This Recipe (may contain affiliate links):
+Tools I Love & Use To Make This Recipe (contains affiliate links):

 Ice Pop Molds!
 I have both these Zoku classic molds and these Norpro molds and am kind of obsessed with them both.
 If we’re getting super particular, I would say I like the Zoku ones slightly better since they make it incredibly easy to remove individual pops, but I completely heart the way the Norpro molds look!